 Mosquito borne illness include Malaria, Denegue Fever, and Chikungunya virus to name just a few.
-In the northeast region of the United States there are two prevalent diseases that all New Englanders should be aware of a protect themselves against: West Nile Virus and Encephalitis.
+In the northeast region of the United States there are two prevalent diseases that all New Englanders should be aware of and protect themselves against: West Nile Virus and Encephalitis.
 Almost 40,000 people in the U.S. have been reported with West Nile virus disease since 1999, and of those over 17,000 have been seriously ill and more than 1600 have died.
 Many more cases of illness are not reported to CDC.
 (Source: Centers for Disease Control)

 West Nile Virus – West Nile virus (WNV) is most commonly transmitted to humans by mosquitoes.
 While most people who become infected with West Nile do not show symptoms, at least 1 in 5 develop a fever and other symptoms such as: headache, body aches, joint pains, vomiting, diarrhea, or rash.
 A very high percentage of people with this level of the disease will recover completely but the weakness and fatigue can last weeks, if not, months.
 Less than 1% of people who are infected will develop a serious neurological illness such as encephalitis or meningitis (inflammation of the brain or surrounding tissues).
 As of yet there are no specific antiviral treatments for West Nile.
 The best prevention is to not get bitten by an infected mosquito.
 In severe cases hospitalization is required for supportive treatment.
 If you suspect that your symptoms are related to West Nile, seek medical treatment immediately.